 - rights in relation to automated decision making and profiling

-If you wish to exercise any of these rights, please contact us as described in the section below headed ‘Contact us or our Information Compliance Officer’.
+If you wish to exercise any of these rights, please contact us as described in the section below headed ‘Contact’.
 We may also need to ask you for further information to verify your identity before we can respond to any request.

 Your provision of personal data to us

-Your use of the website and your provision of personal data to us in the process is purely voluntary on your part.
+Your use of our websites and your provision of Personal Data to us in the process is purely voluntary on your part.
 Subject to your sole discretion, you can, at any point, stop using the website or, where applicable, opt out of certain data processing operations while on the website as described in this notice.
-An exception applies if and to the extent that you want to enter into or perform a contract with us on or through the website.
-In this event, providing us with your related personal data is necessary for us to be able to enter into the contract with or provide any contractual services to you.
+An exception applies if and to the extent that you want to enter into or perform a Contract with us on or through the website.
+In this event, providing us with your related Personal Data is necessary for us to be able to enter into the contract with or provide any contractual services to you.

 How we protect your personal data

 We are committed to ensuring the security of your Personal Data.
 We take appropriate commercially reasonable technical, physical and organizational measures to prevent unauthorised or unlawful processing of your Personal Data or accidental loss or destruction of your Personal Data.

 Changes to this notice

 Company reserves the right in its sole discretion to amend this Privacy Notice from time to time.
 In this event, we will post the revised notice on the website.
 We encourage you to periodically view this notice so that you remain informed as to how we are protecting users’ Personal Data and about what cookies are used on the website.
 We may, where necessary, notify users of any modified version of this notice that might materially affect the way we use, disclose or otherwise process users’ Personal Data or otherwise affect their privacy rights.
 We may do this by posting an update on the website which users will see at their next visit.